Go Back

 • Using your hands, pick up a handful of the flour mixture and butter cubes and rub your hands together only once before dropping the mixture back into the bowl.
 Repeat this process until all the butter has turned into thin sheets distributed throughout the flour mixture.

-• Pour the pumpkin mixture into the flour and butter mixture and mix together with a rubber spatula gently until it's mixed about half way.
+• Pour the pumpkin mixture into the flour and butter mixture and gently mix together with a rubber spatula until it's mixed about half way.

 • Dump the half-mixed dough onto a floured work surface.
 Using your hands, pick up half the dough and fold it over the other half.
 Continue working the dough in this folding motion, very gently, until almost all the flour is incorporated.
 As you do this, slowly create a round shape about 2 inches thick.